Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_launcher/fzf_launcher.md

 #!/bin/bash

 f() {
-    # Store the program
     program="$1"

-    # Remove first argument off the list
     shift

-    # Store any option flags with separating spaces
     options=" $@ "

 {% endhighlight %}

-<p>We launch fzf with the possibility of selecting multiple items and
+<p>We launch fzf with the possibility of selecting multiple items and collect
-collect the arguments and store them in a variable:</p>
+the arguments and store them in a variable.
+If no arguments are passed (e.g. if Esc pressed), we just return to terminal:</p>

 {% highlight bash %}

-# Store the arguments from fzf
 arguments=$(fzf --multi)

-# If no arguments passed (e.g. if Esc pressed), return to terminal
 if [ -z "${arguments}" ]; then
     return 1
 fi